 If you’re shooting outdoors, your choices of props are basically unlimited.
 Flowers, branches, and rocks can bring an unexpected twist to your boudoir session.

-Boudoir Retouching and Post Production
+Boudoir Photo Shoot Retouching And Post Production

 The only thing to be avoided for sure is altering the image so much that your model becomes unrecognizable.
-While physical imperfections of your client shouldn’t be prominent, there is usually no point in removing them entirely, as they make people unique.
+While the physical imperfections of your client shouldn’t be prominent, there is usually no point in removing them entirely, as they make people unique.

-One of the common issues in boudoir photography editing is the tendency of photographers to oversharpen the eyes and oversoften the skin of models.
+One of the common issues in boudoir photography editing is the tendency of photographers to over-sharpen the eyes and over-soften the skin of models.
 This gives a doll-like, lifeless appearance to women and it should generally be avoided.

-Great Resources for Boudoir Photography
+Great Resources For Boudoir Photography